 -

-- A new "Add direction mark" checkbox was added to the Misc. area of the Cutter Tools Configuration for almost all cutting drivers (both GrandCut and VisualCut).
+- A new "Add direction mark" checkbox was added to the Misc. area of the Cutter Tools Configuration for most cutting drivers.
 Activating this new field adds direction marks in the form of a triangle pointing to the bottom edge of the cut job, which significantly speeds up the operators' work when managing these files.

 -